Browser add-ins (add-ons)

 See our March '18 newsletter about dangerous extensions removed from the Google Store.

 IE's add-ons are accessible via the Tools menu (upper right ) > Internet options > Programs tab.

-You can get more information about a particular add-on by selecting it then clicking the
+You can get more information about a particular add-in by selecting it then clicking the More information link.

-More information link.
 If you are unsure what something is, "Google it" but as always, be careful...

-If you're seeing the speed up browsing notice in the Internet Explorer, see this article.
+If you're seeing a speed up browsing notice in the Internet Explorer, see this article.

-Chromes extensions are available from the Customize icon > Settings > Extensions. (or type chrome://settings in the addressbar)
+Chromes extensions are available from the Customize icon > Settings > Extensions. (or type chrome://extensions in the addressbar)

 Again, look through the list and disable (uncheck) those you do not want to run.
 Note: "Removing" some may do no good as they will simply reappear.
 Just turn them off.

 Chrome is a bit odd in that way, sometimes best to uninstall Chrome complete to include "personal data" when prompted, then reinstall it again.

 Other Chrome commands - (have fun but be careful):